macloo/recovering-mac-files/README.md

 ## Sources

 These were the most helpful to me.
+(THANK YOU SO MUCH.
+You people saved me and my files. <3 <3 <3 xxoo)

 http://jsalovaara.com/blog/backing-up-files-to-a-usb-drive-using-single-user-mode.html